murphtracks/twitter-blocking-tools/README.md

 **Notice: blocking too many accts in a 15 min interval will cause you to be automatically logged out of Twitter.**
 ▪️ https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md

-## Blocktogether Instance: BlockDezNat
+## Block List: BlockDezNat
-Free, has a bunch of pre-listed DezNat accounts on a block list.
+Free, has a bunch of pre-listed DezNat accounts on a block list, hosted by (@BlockDNat)[https://twitter.com/BlockDNat].
 First sign up on the main site:
 ▪️ https://blockdnat.org/
 Then subscribe to this list:
 ▪️ https://blockdnat.org/show-blocks/YZQnYLTxNnhXjlR4fTORiVck3aLPwPfw-PpDvohb

-## Blocktogether Instance: Block 500+ big companies on Twitter
+## Block list: 500+ big companies on Twitter
 Free to use.
-Block list of 500+ big companies on Twitter, list by (@shannoncoulter)[https://twitter.com/shannoncoulter/status/1587402205447028736]
+Block list of 500+ big companies on Twitter, list by (@shannoncoulter)[https://twitter.com/shannoncoulter/status/1587402205447028736] hosted by (@theblockbot)[https://twitter.com/TheBlockBot]
 First sign up on the main site:
 ▪️ https://www.theblockbot.com/
 Then subscribe to this list: